SammyO/insta-randomizer/README.md

-Dummy app for showing random Instagram posts using a certain hashtag.
+Dummy app for showing random Instagram posts using a certain hashtag, used for testing technologies and architectures.